 Every parent would rather not get the phone from the school about how their child got into trouble at recess, and hit Suzy in line, and called someone a name, and on and on and on.
 Of course, life would be easier if verbal or physical aggression were not a defining characteristic of childhood.
 At this point you might be saying, "Yes!
 Where do I sign up?
 What can I do."
 We wish it was that easy.

 There is not easy answer for dealing with behavior problems, but the good news is that there are effective strategies for helping--it just won't be quick or easy.
 On this page you will find resources for behavior.
 Enjoy!

-The Please-Want-Need method
+The Please-Want-Need method.

-This strategy really helps with limiting parent frustration when their child is being non-compliant (AKA naughty, trouble maker, or disobedient).
+This strategy really helps with limiting parent frustration when their child is being non-compliant (AKA naughty, troublemaker, or disobedient).
 Instead of getting into a power struggle, this strategy uses a healthy dose of ignoring while still being the parent.
 Here it goes:

 - When you want your child to do something (for example, get started on their homework), say to them "Please, get started on your homework" or "Alright, please turn off the TV and get started on today's homework."
 The Key word is Please.

 - Once you have given the instruction, walk away and do something else (like deal with your other child).
 After 2 minutes, come back and see what has happened.
 If your child has started their homework, then awesome your work is done.
 If they are starting to move, then tell them thanks for following directions.
-But if they haven't say "I want you to start your homework."
+But if they haven't said "I want you to start your homework."
 Walk away again and come back 2 minutes later.
 Key word in the second phrase is Want.

 - After 2 minutes have passed, come back and see what has happened.
-If they still have yet to engage in their homework then say "I need you to start your homework, or (insert consequence)."
+If they still have yet to engage in their homework then say, "I need you to start your homework, or (insert consequence)."
 Key word is Need.
 Leave room for 2 minutes.